Kreusada/Kreusada-Cogs/raffle/README.rst

 You can use the special arguments of ``{user}``, ``{entry_count}`` and ``{raffle}`` to customize this message so that it has context.

 ``raffle``:
-        The name of the raffle which the user has won.
+    The name of the raffle which the user has joined.

 ``entry_count``:
     The number of entries in the raffle.

 ``winner``:
-        The member object of the user who won the raffle.
+    The member object of the user who joined the raffle.
-        The winner variable has various attributes, which are self explanatory:
+    The user variable has various attributes, which are self explanatory:

     - user.name
     - user.mention
     - user.id
     - user.display_name
     - user.discriminator
     - user.name_and_discriminator

 Make sure to use these variables inside curly brackets (``{}``).

-If you want to randomize the end_message, simply provide a list of strings.
+If you want to randomize the join_message, simply provide a list of strings.
 Otherwise, provide a string by itself.

 ^^^^^^^^^^^